 - Your left leg will be behind your right leg.

-- Your racket must be open angled to generate the backspin.
+- Your racket must be open and angled to generate the backspin.

 - The starting position of your racket is near your left shoulder.